seonminahn/HMM-Stack/README.md

     construct_hmm_stack('recordSummary.txt')

-This code generates 'Yourstack.txt', which is a new probabilistic stack constructed from the cores listed in 'recordSummary.txt'.
+This code generates 'newStack_iterN.txt', which is a new probabilistic stack constructed from the cores listed in 'recordSummary.txt'.
 It follows the same format as HMMstack.txt.
 In addition to the stack file, while running, the code generates following files:

-* YourStack_iterN.mat, YourStack_iterN_updateD.mat (data files that are saved after the N<sup>th</sup> iteration)
+* newStack_iterN.mat, newStack_iterN_updateD.mat (data files that are saved after the N<sup>th</sup> iteration)
-* YourStack_inputM_iterN.mat, YourStack_inputM_iterN_updateD.mat (data files that are saved after aligning the M<sup>th</sup> benthic *δ<sup>18</sup>O* record to the stack generated after the N<sup>th</sup> iteration)
+* newStack_inputM_iterN.mat, newStack_inputM_iterN_updateD.mat (data files that are saved after aligning the M<sup>th</sup> benthic *δ<sup>18</sup>O* record to the stack generated after the N<sup>th</sup> iteration)

 Do not delete any files while running codes.
 These files are required to update each iteration.